February 11th, 2021

 - Indoor close contacts must be limited to people from the same household.

-- Outdoor social gatherings are prohibited.
+- Outdoor social gatherings are limited.

 - Masks are required in all public indoor spaces and in designated outdoor spaces in Banff along Banff Avenue and through the downtown shopping district.